integralfx/MemTestHelper/DDR4 OC Guide.md

 ### A Note on Ranks and Density
 * Single rank sticks can usually clock higher than dual rank sticks, but at the same frequency and timings, dual rank sticks can perform a bit better due to rank interleaving.
 * Density matters when determining how far your ICs can go.
-For example, 4Gb AFR and 8Gb AFR will not overclock the same despite being AFR.
+For example, 4Gb AFR and 8Gb AFR will not overclock the same despite sharing the same name.

 ### Voltage Scaling
 * Voltage scaling simply means how the IC responds to voltage.